LetsCodeBlacksburg/ScriptCraft/README.md

 # ScriptCraft
-All code and associated slides/documentation for getting a ScriptCraft server running in Minecraft
+All code and associated class slides/documentation for getting a ScriptCraft server running in Minecraft